ADI-Academy/EnvironmentSetup/README.md

 -----
 ## Mac OSX
-For the majority of the installation, we will be using the terminal which you can open by simply typing "terminal" into your spotlight search bar.
+For the majority of the installation, we will be using the Command Line (known as "terminal" on mac) which allows us to access a text-based interface to the computer.
+You can open the program by simply searching for "terminal" into your spotlight bar.

 **Note:** In this tutorial, whenever you see terminal inputs such as `$ echo "Hello World"` the `$` at the beginning of the line is just a convention to indicate the terminal - please do not add it to your actual command.

 ### 1. Package Manager
 Your system has a preinstalled version of python that we have limited control over.
 You can type `python --version` into your terminal window to see your current python version.
-If you don't see `Python 3.6.4`, follow the rest of this step.
+However, we want to be using python 3 since python 2 is quickly reaching the end of its lifetime.

-We want to maintain our own version of python which we are going to do via the Homebrew package manager for mac-osx.
+In order to download and maintain our own version of python, we are going to use the Homebrew package manager for Mac-OSX.

-1. Install homebrew by running the following command and following the printed instructions:
+1. Install homebrew by running the following command and following the printed instructions.
+This step should takea  few minutes to complete.
 ```shell
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```